Sourav-Pattanayak/Employee-Data-Analysis/README.md

 # Employee-Data-Analysis
-This SQL project analyzes employee work efficiency, fraud levels, sector-specific fraud analysis, capacity assessment, gender distribution, and average salaries by country and age range.
+In this project, I have worked on assessing employee work efficiency across cities and analyzing fraud levels by country.
+Additionally, I've conducted fraud analysis across sectors, evaluated employee capacity within each sector, examined gender-wise employee distribution, and performed average annual salary analysis by country and age range.